Samri-A/Amharic-E-commerce-Data-Extractor/README.md

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to the project, please fork the repository and submit a pull request.
 Make sure to follow the coding standards and include tests for any new features.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Acknowledgments
-- Thanks to the open-source community for their contributions and support.